Movie Theater Business Model | How Do Movie Theaters Make Money

 The model is also quite unchanged, visitors pay a fee for entering the hall.
 The hall has seats, lots of seats, and the movie is shown through a projector on the front screen.
 The screen is big enough to be seen from around the theatre.

 This has been the business model of a cinema hall for a very long time.
-However, It is added with some tweaks, like refreshments and snacks.
-More or less this model is unchanged.
+However, it is added with some tweaks, like refreshments and snacks.
+More or less, this model is unchanged.

 The audience sits on padded seats.
-In most theatres the seats are aligned on a floor that is sloped, to enhance visibility for viewers.
+In most theatres, the seats are aligned on a floor that is sloped, to enhance visibility for viewers.
 The highest part of that slope is at the back of the theatre.
-Movie theatres often mostly sell snacks like popcorn, carbonated drinks, etcetera.
+Movie theatres often sell snacks like popcorn, carbonated drinks, etcetera.
 In some areas, movie theatres with allowances and licenses can also sell alcoholic drinks.

 The Distribution of Movies

 After the production, the movie is distributed via various channels.
-Cinema is the first tunnel but thereafter too the movie travels the market.
+Cinema is the first tunnel, but thereafter too the movie travels the market.
 They are turned into DVDs, some go on to follow a streaming service way.
 But before the train moves to the next station, some decisions are made.
 These are known as the terms and conditions of the licensing of these films.

 In India, theaters buy movies from distributors, who acquire the distribution rights from producers: